James-HoneyBadger/GulfOfMexico/PR_SUMMARY.md

 This branch normalizes Gulf of Mexico (GOM) example/program files to the canonical no-paren call style (e.g. fn(a, b)! -> fn a, b!).
 Includes interpolation & string fixes where needed.

+NOTE: While converting calls to the canonical "no-paren" calling style, zero-argument method *invocations* such as `obj.method !` were accidentally converted in some places — but under the interpreter `obj.method !` returns the method value instead of executing it.
+To actually invoke a zero-argument method you must use parentheses: `obj.method()!`.
+The branch includes fixes for those cases and adds a guard test to prevent future regressions.

 ## Files changed (HEAD)
 "
 "